Reviews

 Human Sacrifice / Levity split cassette

 Chicago and Grand Rapids bands split three tracks each.
 HUMAN SACRIFICE gives fast-paced hardcore mixed with powerviolence, delivering catchy, smoky, spitting vicious vocals.
 Their three tracks flow like bloody water, speaking to obscure hardcore punk that conveys the urge to pogo.
-LEVITY, on the other hand, is full-on powerviolence with a Satanic metallic infusion that exudes anger and desolate fits, yet with a relentless energy and dragging feeling, and even some Avernus noise “Breathe Endlessly.”
+LEVITY, on the other hand, is full-on powerviolence with a satanic metallic infusion that exudes anger and desolate fits, yet with a relentless energy and dragging feeling, and even some Avernus noise “Breathe Endlessly.”
 Recommended.

 Limbo District Rhythm Forward EP